manuelmolinaf/products-promotions-app/README.md

 npm run dev
 ```

+The app is also deployed on Netlify and can be viewed at https://products-and-promotions.netlify.app.

 ## Application Description

 The app is designed to display a horizontal list of products in a card-like design.
 Each product card displays the product's image, title, and price attributes.
 In addition, there is a button